wix/Detox/docs/APIRef.DetoxObjectAPI.md

 ```

 ##### Explicit imports during initialization
 Detox exports `device`, `expect`, `element`, `by` and `waitFor` as globals by default, if you want to control their initialization manually, set init detox with `initGlobals` set to `false`.
-This is useful when during E2E tests you also need to run regular expectations in node. jest `Expect` for instance, will not be overriden by Detox when this option is used.
+This is useful when during E2E tests you also need to run regular expectations in node. jest `Expect` for instance, will not be overridden by Detox when this option is used.

 ```js
 const detox = require('detox');